 Crystal’s music can also be heard enlivening many projects across the independent film world.
-Her scoring work is featured in the films Black Widows written by and starring Jordan Elizabeth; and Forced Move starring David Kallaway and Jennifer Pierce Mathus .
+Her scoring work is featured in the films Black Widows written by and starring Jordan Elizabeth; and Forced Move starring David Kallaway and Jennifer Pierce Mathus.
 Upcoming film releases include the independent feature Across the Ocean and the documentary The Repository, and the feature thriller Follow Me starring Keegan Allen.

 In 2008, Crystal began working for Legativity Music, collaborating with owner and Emmy-nominated composer Mark Leggett, whose credits include NBC’s My Name is Earl, Dolly Parton's Coat of Many Colors, andThe Pretender.
 Mark’s mentorship enabled her ascent in the television and film composing world.
 Crystal also composed additional music for several of his projects, including Discovery’s Penguins: Waddle All the Way and Time Warp, National Geographic’s JFK: The Final Hours, and Animal Planet’s Escape to Chimp Eden.
 Working at Mark’s studio exposed Crystal to an eclectic variety of scores from the blues rock music of My Name is Earl to cinematic scores for the countryside of Ladakh.

-Crystal attributes much of her sound to the creative freedom she received while studying film and music at Montana State University.
+Crystal attributes much of her sound and musical approach to the creative freedom she received while studying film and music at Montana State University.
 She currently resides in Los Angeles, where she can be found training for an upcoming marathon or spending rare downtime with her husband, Chris.